- About Us

 Do you think Houston is a good advertising town?
 Definitely.
 There are a bunch of great agencies in Houston.
 Probably three or four I’d call if I was a client.
 In fact, I’d put the work that’s coming out of Houston against a lot of the national players.
 I’m proud to call Houston home and I’m glad to work in such a healthy market with talented people.

 With his career starting in the late '80s, Darrell brings a wealth of both client-side and agency-side experience to Brand Tackle.
 After graduating from Texas A&M University, he started his career at Union Texas Petroleum – at the time it was the world’s largest independent oil and gas company.
-His roles in operations, audit and various financial capacities enabled him to travel the world for joint venture partners like Total and Elf Aquitaine.
+His roles in operations, audit and various financial and operational capacities enabled him to travel the world for joint venture partners like Total and Elf Aquitaine.
 He even spent time in the field checking on assets in the deep jungles of Indonesia.

 The next phase of Darrell’s career took him into IT consultancy roles.
 As a project manager, he worked with business units and technical groups to solve his customers’ challenges – experience that is invaluable to our clients every day.
+Timely execution of deliverables and keeping clients satisfied are high priorities for him.

 What do you like best about marketing?

 » I really enjoy learning about the nuances of niche industries that most people never think about.
 I think people are generally curious – and it’s fascinating to delve into these companies that are off the radar to the general public.
 Just look at all of the shows on The History Channel and Discovery Channel these days – I am blessed to work in a profession that gives me a front row seat on a daily basis.
 Plus, it’s always fun to meet with top level executives.
-I enjoy the time we spend with people who can get things done at a high level.
+I enjoy the time we spend with the decision makers that can get things done at a high level.

 What’s your philosophy on business?